 How We Do It

-Our free summer programs bring together young women, trans and non-binary youth to build new worlds.
+Our free summer programs bring together young women and trans and nonbinary youth to build new worlds.
 We believe that their ideas and imaginations are vital to a more just and equitable future and provide them with the support and tools to build their dreams.
 Through our curriculum, young folks explore how the world around them is created by a series of choices that can be remade or replaced.